Conder explores blockchain technologies, researches legal frameworks for digital assets and invests in promising blockchain projects.

 Decentralized Physical Infrastructure Networks blend blockchain technology with real-world physical infrastructure.
 DePIN uses decentralized systems and token-based incentives to encourage individuals and communities to build, maintain, and operate physical networks.
 It is like wireless connectivity, energy grids, or data storage without relying on centralized corporations or governments.

 Blockchain and AI can complement each other in a few ways: Training AI models takes a ton of computational juice.
 Blockchain projects like Render or iExec are trying to create decentralized marketplaces where people can rent out their unused computing power for AI training.
 It's like Airbnb for GPUs—kind of cool, but still early days.
-Bittensor facilitates a network where machine learning models can collaborate and learn from each other.
+Bittensor facilitates a decentralized network where machine learning models can collaborate and learn from each other.
 It is trying to democratize access to AI development.

 Tokenization is the process of converting real-world assets (RWAs) into digital tokens on a blockchain, representing ownership or stakes in assets like real estate, art, or financial instruments.
 By tokenizing RWAs, they become easier to trade, divide, and manage, often increasing liquidity and accessibility for investors while leveraging blockchain's security and transparency.
-Leading projects in the RWA sector are Ondo, Mantra, and Pendle.
+Leading projects in the RWA sector are Ondo and Pendle.

 Consulting and software company

-Twitter, Telegram, Reddit, Medium, YouTube, Discord
+X, Telegram, Reddit, Medium, YouTube, Discord